jswidler/transcribette/README.md

 ## Notes

 I created a simple Job framework to acquire work from a Postgres data store.
-There are two job created for it.
+There are two jobs created for it.
 For expediency, they use the job table to store their results instead of creating new tables to store their output.

 I created a simple Pool to manage concurrency limits.
 A Pool is used by the Job framework to limit the number of concurrent jobs.
 A separate Pool is used by the `transcribeChunk` job to limit the number of concurrent API calls to the mock API.

 All jobs will be retried automatically, up to 3 times (or depending on configuration in the settings file).
 If a job fails too many times, it will be marked as `failed` and will not be retried, even if the retry limit is changed.
 While below the retry setting, a failed job will be retried by setting its status to `scheduled` instead of `failed`.

-If the server crashes or otherwise fails to reback a result to the Job table, it will be noticed as being stale once enough time has passed; as dictated by the `jobStaleTimeoutSeconds` setting.
+If the server crashes or otherwise fails to write back a result to the Job table, it will be noticed as being stale once enough time has passed; as dictated by the `jobStaleTimeoutSeconds` setting.
 When a job is noticed as being stale, it will be handled as if it had failed, and either retried or marked as `failed` depending on the number of previous attempts.